-Hugging, which of course tends to be an activity involving somebody else, connecting, touching people and making eye contact with others also increases oxytocin.
+Hugging which, of course, tends to be an activity involving somebody else, connecting, touching people and making eye contact with others will also increases oxytocin.

-So combining these things, looking into somebody’s eyes when you speak to them or hold their hands that will increase oxytocin even more.
-This building a sense of connection is why things like walking together rather than just walking on your own Increases your oxytocin levels.
+So combining these things, looking into somebody’s eyes when you speak to them or holding their hands will increase oxytocin even more.
+This building a sense of connection is why things like walking together rather than just walking on your own increase your oxytocin levels.

 Increasing your levels

 Based on this, think about what you can do to increase your oxytocin levels.
 How can you connect to others more?
 Is it time to arrange that coffee or pop in to see a friend?

 This was a particularly important thing to look at during the lockdowns for the pandemic, where a lot of people were not able to connect to others.
 However, the interesting thing, of course, is that oxytocin is still increased when we connect virtually – on video calls, or even on social media.
 As long as it’s a positive conversation, you’ll get a degree of increase in oxytocin, although it’s not as strong as if you’re actually with someone.